opendocsg/opendoc-supreme-court-judgements/2018_SGHC_66/report.md

+---
+title: >-
+  Armstrong, Carol Ann (executrix of the estate of Peter Traynor, deceased and on behalf of
+subtitle: "[2018] SGHC 66 / 21\_March\_2018"
+tags:
+  - Tort
+  - Negligence
+  - Breach of duty
+  - Tort
+  - Negligence
+  - Causation
+  - Tort
+  - Negligence
+  - Damages
+layout: single
+---
 # Armstrong, Carol Ann (executrix of the estate of Peter Traynor, deceased and on behalf of

 # the dependents of Peter Traynor, deceased) v Quest Laboratories Pte Ltd and another